firesharkstudios/butterfly-server/README.md

 channelClient.start();
 ```

-The code above uses `WebSocketChannelClient` to create a channel (WebSocket) to the server and registers an instance of `VueDataEventHandler` to handle the data pushed by the server mapping any changes in the `chat_message` table to the local `chatMessages` array.
+The code above uses `WebSocketChannelClient` to create a channel (WebSocket) to the server and registers an instance of `ArrayDataEventHandler` to handle the data pushed by the server mapping any changes in the `chat_message` table to the local `chatMessages` array.

-## Goals

-Support the following javascript data binding libraries...
-- Vue.js
-- Angular
-- React

-Support the following databases...
-- MySQL
-- Postgres
-- SQLite
-- MS SQL Server
-- MongoDB

-Support the following web servers...
-- Kestral
-- Nancy FX
-- Red HTTP Server

-Support the following operating systems...
-- Windows
-- Linux
-- Mac
-- Raspian

-Support the following run-times...
-- .NET Framework
-- .NET Core
-- Mono

 ## Contributing